Christmas Decoration Crafts

 Glue on the wiggle eyes (or use self-adhesive)

-Cut two small pieces of white pipe cleaner for eyebrows.
+Cut two small pieces of white pipe cleaner for the eyebrows.
 Tape or glue them above the eyes.

 Tape or glue on the small pink pompon nose.